ConduitIO/conduit-kafka-connect-wrapper/README.md

 By default, Aiven's JDBC connector is shipped in the `libs` directory.
 A JDBC connector (generally) will require a database-specific driver to work (for example, PostgreSQL's driver can be found [here](https://mvnrepository.com/artifact/org.postgresql/postgresql)).

-#### General notes

-1. Logs are written to `/var/log/conduit-kafka-connect-wrapper/`, and not stdout.
-This is because the plugin is required to perform a handshake with Conduit via standard output, and that is expected to be the first line in the standard output.
-2. Currently, only sink connectors are supported.
-Work is under way to support source connectors too.
-3. Currently, it's possible to use this plugin only on Unix-like systems.

 #### Configuration
 This plugin's configuration consists of the configuration of the requested Kafka connector, plus: